Reading time: 4 minutes

 Advice

-After seeking out information and educational material, people often want more personal advice to help them grow their super and manage the transition to pension phase.
+After seeking out information and educational material, people often want more personal advice to help them grow their super and manage the transition-to-retirement phase.

 Super funds are catching on, and many are beginning to improve their advice offerings as a way of retaining members.